KellyAineah/phase-1-stitching-together-the-three-pillars/README.md

 ![demonstration of un-commenting step three][three-pillars-example-comment-step-three]

-We've activated all the parts of our code that stitch together the three pillars of front-end web programming.
+We've activated all the parts of our code that stitch together the three pillars of fron t-end web programming.
 Let's go back to your browser and see what Simple Liker looks like in action.
 You should now be able to like and unlike each post.

 ![working example of favoriting a post][three-pillars-example-working]